valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   When one of the search fields has been filled in and I press 'Enter', the search is executed

+* **Added process key to process started and ended audit events**

+  Process started and process ended events in the audit trail now show the associated process name.

 ## Bugfixes